 Presently, Spanish is the third most widely spoken language in the world, following Mandarin directly.
-Over 400million people worldwide speak Spanish, and with Spain being among the top desirable countries to live in based on good health and economy, it is no wonder a lot of people are looking for the best way to learn Spanish.
+Over a 400million people worldwide speak Spanish, and with Spain being among the top desirable countries to live in based on good health and economy, it is no wonder a lot of people are looking for the best way to learn Spanish.

 Without a doubt, the importance of the Spanish language is clear.
 There are predictions about Spanish having over 530 million speakers by the year 2050.
-With Spanish being the official second language used for international communication, and the official third for politics and culture, learning Spanish is not a waste of time.
+With Spanish being the official second language used for international communication and the official third for politics and culture, learning Spanish is not a waste of time.
 You never know where passion, business, and communication will take you in the future.

 People choose to learn Spanish for a lot of reasons.
 Today, Spanish is among the top 3 best foreign languages to learn.
 Why do people learn Spanish?

-It is linked with the core values in the world.
+Spanish is linked with the core values in the world.

-Whether you find yourself passionate about arts, technology, culture or fashion, Spanish is a leading force in those sectors.
+Whether you find yourself passionate about arts, technology, culture, or fashion, Spanish is a leading force in those sectors.
 To increase your accessibility and expand your horizon, you should consider being a fluent speaker of the language.

 If you are a traveler by passion or profession, or you hope to travel around the world someday, then Spanish is one language you should learn.
 You will likely meet a Spaniard in every city, town, or village of a country you visit.
 It is better to travel equipped and with more advantages on your side.

-To keep the mind sharp.
+Learn Spanish to keep the mind sharp.